 Gov. Andrew Cuomo on Monday extended the state’s protections on certain residential evictions through next year.

-The governor announced that he signed an executive order extending the Tenant Safe Harbor Act until Jan.
+The governor announced that he signed an executive order extending protections under the Tenant Safe Harbor Act until Jan.
 1, 2021.
 The legislation, signed into law in June, bars the eviction of tenants financially impacted by Covid-19 for non-payment of rent, but allows landlords to obtain money judgments.

 The law prohibited courts from issuing eviction warrants for unpaid rent that was due from the beginning of the crisis until the state lifts emergency restrictions on businesses and other public places.
 But the latest order, which is not yet publicly available, offers those protections to tenants who faced eviction warrants that “existed prior to the start of the pandemic,” the governor said in a release.